CMPSC-580-Allegheny-College-Spring-2023/classDocs/README.md

 Prerequisite: FS*102 or FS*200, or permission of the instructor.

-## Distribution Requirements

-The following definitions were taken from the [Distribution Requirement website](https://sites.allegheny.edu/registrar/academic-policies/graduation-requirements/distribution-requirement/).

-### Quantitative Reasoning (QR)

-* Quantitative Reasoning is the ability to understand, investigate, communicate, and contextualize numerical, symbolic, and graphical information towards the exploration of natural, physical, behavioral, or social phenomena.

- * Learning Outcome: Students who successfully complete this requirement will demonstrate an understanding of how to interpret numeric data and/or their graphical or symbolic representations.

-### Power, Privilege, and Difference (PD)

-* Understanding Power, Privilege, and Difference means understanding the role of power, privilege, prejudice, discrimination, stereotypes, inequity, and oppression in human society, in both historical and contemporary contexts, and recognizing these dynamics in the learner’s own life and communities.

-* Learning Outcome: Students who successfully complete this requirement will demonstrate an understanding of the historical and/or contemporary roles of power, privilege, and difference in human society.
-This course meets the course distribution requirements of QR (Quantitative Reasoning) and PD (Power, Privilege, & Difference) for its use of applying concepts of computer programming to the analysis of public data concerning events where there is a detectable bias at play.
-In addition, the class aims to introduce an component of ethical reasoning when drawing conclusions.

 ## Course Objectives

 Students learn to begin and complete an academic research project.
 In this task, students learn how to;